|Tony Van Maanenberg

 5. THE WORLD'S FASTEST INDIAN

 This fascinating tale starts on the South Island of New Zealand where this humble, quietly spoken unknown motorcycle mechanic put the world on notice when he blazed the Utah Salt Flats.
-Find out more about Percy Munro and how he overcame the odds and set a world speed land record on his homemade modified Indian Motorcycle.
+Find out more about Burt Munro and how he overcame the odds and set a world speed land record on his homemade modified Indian Motorcycle.

 6. LORD OF THE CINEMA